Zoe12341/drones/README.md

 ## Files and Functionalities

-## How to Set-Up and Run Our Project
+## How to Set Up and Run Our Project

 ## Required Dependencies and Tools
 - Flask